frankstepanski/python-for-js-developers/readme.md

 ![Covers](https://img.shields.io/badge/Covers-Backend%20%7C%20APIs%20%7C%20Automation%20%7C%20AI-informational)
 ![Outcome](https://img.shields.io/badge/Outcome-Multi--Language%20Engineer-purple)

-> **A hands-on course for JavaScript fullstack developers who are ready to think beyond the browser.**
+> **A A hands-on course for JavaScript fullstack developers who are ready to think beyond the Node ecosystem.**

 You already know how to build things.
 You've shipped APIs, wired up databases, and reasoned through fullstack architecture.
 This course isn't about learning to code — it's about learning a second language and unlocking a completely different part of the industry.